openplans/openblock-old/README.txt

 obdemo
 ======

-The configuration used by http://demo.openblockproject.org.
+The code and configuration used by http://demo.openblockproject.org.
 This is useful as an example of how to set up your own site based on OpenBlock, and is a great place to start.
 It primarily uses the ebpub package.

-For more information, see demo/README.txt
+For more information, see obdemo/README.txt

 ebblog